Toparvion/analog/README.md

 * flexible Glob-based log access control (for file logs only)

 ## Project Status
 AnaLog is a personal R&D project and currently it is still in development and stabilization stage.
-As a consequence:
-1. It is not production-ready yet product but is being prepared to be.
+As a consequence, it is not production-ready yet product but is being prepared to be.
-2. Its web UI interface aimed to current testing users audience and therefore supports their native language only (Russian).

 If you have any questions about the product, want to try it or to help in its development, please feel free to [contact the author](mailto:toparvion@gmx.com) or [submit an issue](https://github.com/Toparvion/analog/issues/new).